Your Councillors by Ward

 Councillors are not paid a salary for their work, but they do receive allowances.
 In accordance with the Localism Act 2011, all Members have completed a Register of Members’ Interest form which sets out their pecuniary and other interests in accordance with the Council’s Code of Conduct.
 The forms can be viewed, or copies obtained, by telephoning 01242 264246 or by emailing Democratic Services.

-The current political makeup of the Council is 29 Liberal Democrats, 6 Conservatives, 2 People Against Bureaucracy, 2 Green and 1 non-aligned.
+The current political makeup of the Council is 29 Liberal Democrats, 5 Conservatives, 2 People Against Bureaucracy, 2 Green, 1 non-aligned and 1 vacancy.
 The Liberal Democrat group therefore has an overall majority of 20 on the Borough Council.

 You can view all the councillors on the councillor poster.